rossabaker/northside/content/post/registration.md

 ---

 Registration is now open for the 2017 season.
-Registration closes on March 31.
+Registration closes on April 3.
 Register your children at by January 31 to save
 $10. <!--more--> Registering more than one child?
 Receive a $5 discount for each sibling after the first!